q2-micom

 To start, we will need taxon abundances and a model database.
 Let’s look at model databases first.

 To build metabolic community models, you will first need taxon-specific metabolic models for as many taxa in your sample as possible.
 Unfortunately, there is no magic involved here and we will need to provide this.
 Building high quality metabolic models is in art in and of itself.
 It can be done from from a genome alone (for instance using ModelSEED or CarveME) but usually requires additional curation.
 Furthermore, MICOM requires these models to be collapsed to the specific taxonomic rank you want to simulate (e.g. species or genus level).
-To facilitate this step we provide pre-built databases based on the AGORA model collection, which currently comprises manually curated metabolic models for 818 bacterial strains.
-For this tutorial, we will use models summarized at the genus level, as this is usually the lowest rank with decent annotation accuracy in 16S data.
+To facilitate this step we provide pre-built databases based on various model collections, ranging from manually curated metabolic models to large automatically reconstructed databases.

 Download:

 The first artifacts you will want to produce are the metabolic community models.
 These are sample-specific metabolic models that contain all taxa in a sample (i.e. all taxa represented in AGORA) at the correct relative abundance (i.e. as inferred from the 16S or metagenomic sequencing data).
 To build these models, you will need the relative abundance and taxonomic annotation for each sequence variant in your sample.
-Luckily, one of the main function of Qiime 2 is to obtain these features from your sequencing data…phew.
+Luckily, one of the main function of Qiime 2 is to obtain these features from your sequencing data …phew.

 Downloads: